-- Approved by the Food and Drug Administration. (for the diagnosis or condition for which it is being prescribed.) - -- or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - -- or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-The Drug List includes both brand name and generic drugs
+The Drug List includes brand name drugs and generic drugs.

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
 Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the drug list, when we refer to "drugs", this could mean a drug or a biological product.
+On the drug list, when we refer to "drugs," this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
-Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually costs cost less.
-There are generic drug substitutes available for many brand name drugs and some biological products.
+Generally, generics work just as well as the brand name drug and usually cost less.
+There are generic drug substitutes available for many brand name drugs.